rmarasigan/code-vault-memoir/aws/cross-account-lambda-subscription-with-sns.md

     > **ℹ️ NOTE**
     >
-    > The Lambda Function creates an *execution role* that gants the function permission to upload logs to Amazon CloudWatch.
+    > The Lambda Function creates an *execution role* that grants the function permission to upload logs to Amazon CloudWatch.

 4. Grant the SNS service principal permission